rental-available-property-2

 There are no quick fixes, but there are longer-term measures in the pipeline.

-BTR properties are modern and well-equipped with most of them in urban areas.
+BTR properties are modern and well-equipped, with most of them in urban areas.
 They’re often future-proofed with energy efficiency and other amenities.
-They allow tenants to keep pets and offer longer-term tenancies if required (you can also upsize or downsize in the same development).
+They allow tenants to keep pets and offer more flexibility for renters under the new periodic tenancy system in England (you can also upsize or downsize in the same development).

 Working with a letting agent can help simplify the search for a rental home.
 Letting agents provide valuable expertise and access to a range of rental properties that meet your specific needs.
 With a professional agent, you can be confident that you’re in good hands throughout your rental journey.